 New research, led by the University of Western Australia (UWA) has reported that two-thirds of Australian children do not get enough exercise.
-Australian government guidelines recommend 180 minutes of physical activity each day, anything more is better.
+Australian government guidelines recommend 180 minutes of physical activity and movement each day, anything more is better.

 This may seem like a lot but it doesn’t have to be a chore.
 Things you find fun and might do anyway can also count.
 Take a ball to the park and play a game of soccer, go to the beach for a swim in the sea, or get your children to teach you a new skill.
 Even bushwalking, taking the dog for a brisk walk, or dancing can all count towards your daily physical activity quota.